New kid on the block as European sports championships launched for 2018

-BERLIN The European sports championships, a new multi-sports event planned for 2018, will aim to establish itself as an attractive continental concept, officials said on Thursday, as a clash with the European Games looks inevitable.
+BERLIN, March 26 The European sports championships, a new multi-sports event planned for 2018, will aim to establish itself as an attractive continent concept, officials said on Thursday, as a clash with the European Games looks inevitable.

-The European sports championships will combine the continental competitions for rowing, triathlon, swimming athletics and cycling into a 12-day event split between Scotland and Berlin.
+The European sports championships will combine the continental competitions for rowing, triathlon, swimming athletics and cycling into a 12-day event held in Scotland and Berlin.

 All competitions apart from athletics will be held in Glasgow with Berlin hosting track and field competitions as they were awarded the European athletics championships a few years ago.